 - METHODS IN BIOLOGY

-It is important to answer to the point with all relevant points so that one gets good score for this Section.
-Accuracy, brevity and clarity are the scorer here.
-Give graphical, diagrammatically representation wherever possible.
-Draw well labelled figures/ diagrams wherever necessary.
+It is important to answer to the point with all relevant points so that one gets a good score for this Section.
+Accuracy, brevity, and clarity are the scorer here.
+Give graphical, diagrammatic representation wherever possible.
+Draw well-labeled figures/ diagrams wherever necessary.

-This section-C is very significant, because same syllabus is also applicable for B-Section, therefore better study of these topics may give you 170 marks easily.
+This section-C is very significant because the same syllabus is also applicable for B-Section, therefore, a better study of these topics may give you 170 marks easily.

 The best time for an aspirant to start preparation for this examination is from M. Sc. second year.
-Aspirants have to make a proper strategy before starting the preparation and must be under the guidance of qualified individual for the proper guidance.
-First of all he/she should collect the syllabus of CSIR-UGC exam and then start preparing according to the syllabus.
+Aspirants have to make a proper strategy before starting the preparation and must be under the guidance of qualified individuals for the proper guidance.
+First of all, he/she should collect the syllabus of the CSIR-UGC exam and then start preparing according to the syllabus.

-To prepare for this section is really challenging task (But don’t worry, I am with you).
-And I feel it required, if everything is simple, each candidate can qualify this exam.
+Preparing for this section is a really challenging task (But don’t worry, I am with you).
+And I feel it required, if everything is simple, each candidate can qualify for this exam.
 This section is designed to select those candidates, who really eligible for the titled exam.
-Please be aware you will be in a future Scientists and/or Professor in concerned Subject area, then don’t worry about how thought is the exams, you really do your excellent, I am sure you will enjoy it.
+Please be aware you will be a future Scientist and/or Professor in the concerned Subject area, then don’t worry about how thought is the exams, you really do your excellent, I am sure you will enjoy it.

-While starting study, good source material must be in hand as a ready reference, as you know the Life Science syllabus is multidisciplinary, (here, I say it is 13 times more than your M.Sc.
+While starting the study, the good source material must be in hand as a ready reference, as you know the Life Science syllabus is multidisciplinary, (here, I say it is 13 times more than your M.Sc.
 Specialization).
-Each topic specified in syllabus contains detailed topics of the title, it is impossible to depend on only one book of that title, therefore multiple books has to refer to perform complete study of that topic.
+Each topic specified in the syllabus contains detailed topics of the title, it is impossible to depend on only one book of that title, therefore multiple books have to refer to perform a complete study of that topic.

 Read the content from source study material with deep interest and devotion.
-Give maximum stress on UNDERSTANDING than to do just it by-heart.
-Make habit to think and imagine with scientific aptitude on that content and create its concept in your mind, mark the key scientific terms (understand it with suitable example), and focus on statement in support of that.
+Give maximum stress on UNDERSTANDING than to do just it by heart.
+Make the habit to think and imagine with scientific aptitude on that content and create its concept in your mind, mark the key scientific terms (understand it with suitable example), and focus on a statement in support of that.

 Don’t bother about complex Chemical structures of biomolecules, if you can recall them easily, well!
 If you can’t not bad?
 But understand these structures and their significance.
-Divide every description of that specific content in: Structural, Functional, Significant and Extraordinary and give specific importance, note down it in your note book in short (as a running notes), it helps you to revise later on.
+Divide every description of that specific content in: Structural, Functional, Significant, and Extraordinary and give specific importance, note down it in your notebook in short (as a running note), it helps you to revise later on.

-Do the revision of that day’s study on same day.
-On week day (Sunday), revise all topics you covered in that week, and re-read if you not yet confirm with the concept.
+Do the revision of that day’s study on the same day.
+On a weekday (Sunday), revise all topics you covered in that week, and re-read if you do not yet confirm the concept.